imalenica/imalenica.github.io/_pages/about.md

 I am a Wojcicki and Troper Data Science Fellow at the [Harvard Data Science Initiative](https://datascience.harvard.edu/) in the [Department of Statistics](https://statistics.fas.harvard.edu/) at Harvard University.
 Previously, I completed my Ph.D. in the Division of Biostatistics at UC Berkeley advised by Professor Mark van der Laan.
 Before UC Berkeley, I studied mathematics and worked as a fellow at the Translational Genomics Research Institute.

-During my graduate studies, I was fortunate to serve as a [BIDS Fellow](https://bids.berkeley.edu/about) and [Biomedical Big Data Fellow](https://ctml.berkeley.edu/biomedical-big-data-training-program-uc-berkeley).
-Additionally, I am a founding core developer of the [tlverse](https://tlverse.org/) project, a software ecosystem dedicated to targeted learning.
+During my graduate studies, I was fortunate to serve as both a [BIDS Fellow](https://bids.berkeley.edu/about) and the [Biomedical Big Data Fellow](https://ctml.berkeley.edu/biomedical-big-data-training-program-uc-berkeley).
+I am also a founding core developer of the [tlverse](https://tlverse.org/) project, a software ecosystem dedicated to targeted learning.

 ---